 Class 4 312

 Stacy began teaching in 2002 in New York City.
 She grew up in South Carolina with parents of Brooklyn pedigree.
 When she graduated from the University of South Carolina, she moved to NYC.
 After a year of working in the fashion industry (in publicity, not fashion) she went and received her Masters at Teachers College, Columbia University.
 She student taught at PS 321 and taught at PS 94 in Sunset Park.
 She has been at PS 261 since 2007.

-Ms. Jillian is new to the PS 261 community this 2018 – 2019 school year.
-She was born and raised in Los Angeles and moved to Boston to study and work in documentary filmmaking.
+Ms. Jillian was born and raised in Los Angeles and moved to Boston to study and work in documentary filmmaking.
 Upon moving to New York and continuing to pursue film, Jillian realized that she didn’t want to promote social change through the lens of a camera, but to empower students to tell their own stories and realize their own abilities to influence their communities for the better.
 Jillian completed her Masters in Elementary Inclusive Education from Teachers College, Columbia University and continues to be a learner and a critical thinker alongside her students. [email protected]

-Lindsay joined the wonderful PS 261 community in 2016.
+Lindsey loves being a part of the wonderful PS 261 community.
 She received her Master’s in Childhood Education from Hunter College, and previously taught at PS 139 in Brooklyn.
 Lindsey is also a theater educator and directs for Piper Theatre Productions’ summer youth workshops.
 Prior to teaching, she worked as a writer and editor.
 As a teacher, Lindsey is passionate about helping children expand their critical thinking skills and explore issues of equity and social action.
 She lives in Brooklyn with her husband, twin daughters, and two lazy tabby cats. [email protected]